 Julie Smith – Elementary and Middle School

 Julie Smith joined Pivot with over twenty-five years of experience in education.
 The majority of her experience has been in elementary education and includes public, private, and homeschooling.
 She is extremely excited to bring her experience to Pivot to help students!
-Julie will be spending time in all areas of Pivot North Bay, but she will mostly be in the Middle School and Elementary programs.
 Julie grew up in Santa Rosa and received her B.A.
 (Hutchins School of Liberal Arts) and multiple subject teaching credential from Sonoma State University, but she recently moved back to Santa Rosa after living in the East Bay (El Cerrito) for twenty-five years.
-During her time away from Pivot she enjoys spending time with her husband and two daughters, Lauren and Grace, as well as their new puppy Rose.
+During her time away from Pivot, she enjoys spending time with her husband and two daughters, Lauren and Grace, as well as their dog Rose.
 For hobbies she loves gardening, DIY projects, and art as well as entertaining friends and family.